Each year, the Greenwood County Democratic Party honors the legacy of three historical figures from Greenwood, South Carolina:

-From 1957 to 2002 he co-owned Piggly Wiggly stores in Ware Shoals, his home town, and Ninety Six.
-He was elected to serve District 14 in the House of Representatives in 1961, where he served on many committees.
-He was also the Carolina Health Centers Legislative Liaison.
+From 1957 to 2002 he co-owned and operated Piggly Wiggly stores in his home town and in Ninety Six.
+He served as the Representative for State House District 14 in for four decades where he acted on many committees and was known primarily for championing the causes of healthcare and higher education.

 He attended Lander University, whose reputation he was instrumental in helping to grow.
 He received honorary degrees from various universities across the state.
 In 1991, the library at Piedmont Technical College was dedicated to him, and in 1992, the Carnell Learning Center opened on Lander’s campus.

-The M. P. Carnell Bridge spans stretch across the Saluda River within the three counties he served so admirably.
+The M. P. Carnell Bridge now spans across the Saluda River, linking the counties he served so admirably.
 He was committed to providing services to people with special needs and those whom society had forgotten.

 The Marion Carnell Award is given to a person, who over an extended period of time, shows extraordinary support for community health centers, their patients, and their missions.
 He won many awards in his lifetime, including the Jaycee Man of the Year, American Legion Department South Carolina Legislator of the Year, and the South Carolina Downtown Development Association Special Service Award.